Qatar says Saudi Arabia and UAE leading its isolation

-DUBAI Qatar's foreign minister said on Wednesday that Saudi Arabia and the United Arab Emirates were the main drivers of a campaign to isolate it.
+DUBAI (Reuters) - Qatar's foreign minister said on Wednesday that Saudi Arabia and the United Arab Emirates were the main drivers of a campaign to isolate it.

 "We believe that this entire campaign is merely driven by Saudi Arabia and the United Arab Emirates and these are the countries that we need to engage to find out what are the real problems and what are the real grievances" Sheikh Mohammed bin Abdulrahman al-Thani said.